 HealthTrust's products are priced to cover expected medical expenses and administrative costs.
 If the resulting premium is higher than premium levels charged by competitor plans, then there will likely be a decrease in membership retention.
 Conversely, if premiums are lower than competitor premiums, HealthTrust may see an increase in membership.
-This event has the same three impacts as negative media exposure described above; changes in the new business rate, the lapse rate and the loss ratio, but in the case of this event the impact could be positive or negative depending on whether the premium rate is higher or lower than competitor rates.
+This event has the same three impacts as reputation risk described above; changes in the new business rate, the lapse rate and the loss ratio, but in this case the impact could be positive or negative depending on whether the premium rate is higher or lower than competitor rates.